 Dev Prabodhini or Devutthana Ekadashi is the time when after a sleep of four months (Chaturmas), Lord Vishnu wakes up.
 This Ekadashi comes in the Shukla Paksha of the Hindu month Kartik.
 The time when Lord Vishnu goes for sleep starts from Devshayani Ekadashi and this period is considered as inauspicious.
 After this period, when Lord Vishnu wakes up, all the auspicious ceremonies like marriages are conducted.

 Utpanna Ekadashi comes in the Krishna Paksha of the Hindu month Kartik.
 It is dedicated to the damsel who appeared from Ekadash Indris (eleven senses) after whose name, Ekadashi fast was named.
 So, Utpanna Ekadashi is celebrated as the birthday of the Goddess Ekadashi.

 Mokshada Ekadashi occurs in the Shukla Paksha of Hindu month Margashirsha.
 It is said that keeping a fast on this day helps in achieving liberation after death.
 This day is considered as the day that gives spiritual wellness.

 The Ekadashi that occurs in Krishna Paksha of the Hindu month Paush is called Saphala Ekadashi.
 On this Ekadashi, Lord Narayana is the deity to be worshiped.
 Prayers are offered to him as considering the supreme of all.
 Also, one would get spiritual liberation.

-Hopefully, this information on all Ekadashis in 2016 will help you in keeping the fasts on all Ekadashis.
-Now, you can know the importance of all the Ekadashi Vrat dates.
-Make the best use of this article and observe Ekadashi fasts in 2016 with full devotion and dedication.
+Hopefully, this information on all Ekadashis will help you in keeping the fasts on all Ekadashis Now, you can know the importance of all the Ekadashi Vrat dates.
+Make the best use of this article and observe Ekadashi fasts in 2017 with full devotion and dedication.